STATE DEPARTMENT OF EDUCATION

 For out-of-home residential programs for children, the Branch administers the rate-setting process.
 With the State Interagency Coordinating Council [for Infants & Toddlers], the Branch also reviews all residential placements of special education students in out-of-state private schools.
 In addition, the Branch coordinates its work with the Governor's Office for Children and other State agencies to strengthen community programs that enable children with disabilities to return from out of state to regular classrooms in Maryland.

-Under the Resource Management and Monitoring Branch are two sections: Grants Management, and Nonpublic Special Education.
+Under the Resource Management and Monitoring Branch is the Nonpublic Special Education Section.

 Maryland Constitutional Offices & Agencies